 The researchers have been appointed, and the research groups working on a theme have found ways to connect within each university.
 Since different disciplines operate in different ways, and not everyone was previously in contact, this has sometimes been a learning process.

-In the summer of 2024, the first discussions took place with the Sectorplans Committee to assess progress.
-From September 2024, the thematic groups also intensified their collaborations across universities.
+In the summer of 2024, the first introductions took place with the evaluation committee Sectorplan SSH to assess progress and discuss the ambitions.
+From September 2024, the thematic groups intensified their contact and thus their collaborations across universities.
 In February 2025, a national meeting was organized by the UNL Digital Society program.
 Involved researchers showcased developments in other themes and strengthened their networks.
+On November 20th 2025, the annual DiSa-conference took place, where all themes of the sector plan organised their own sessions.

 Progress per theme